What causes hypoparathyroidism?

 In adults, hypoparathyroidism can lead to kidney problems, heart problems, and calcium deposits in the brain.
 Calcium in the brain can cause tremors, slowed movement, balance problems, and seizures.

-Hypoparathyroidism can be linked to other health problems, such as cataracts, Addisons disease (problems with your adrenal glands), and pernicious anemia (a shortage of vitamin B12).
+Hypoparathyroidism can be linked to other health problems, such as cataracts, Addison disease (problems with your adrenal glands), and pernicious anemia (a shortage of vitamin B12).

 How is hypoparathyroidism diagnosed?